Your own information security

 How to keep your passwords safe

-• Do not write down your passwords.
+• Do not write your passwords down.

 • Use different passwords for different services.